josmar-crwdstffng/angular/packages/misc/angular-in-memory-web-api/README.md

 * `null`/`undefined` - you decided not to intervene,
 perhaps because you wish to intercept only certain paths for the given HTTP method.
-The service continues with its default processing of the HTTP request.
+The service continues with the associated default processing of the HTTP request.

 The `RequestInfo` is an interface defined in `src/in-mem/interfaces.ts`.
-Its members include:
+The members of `RequestInfo` include:

 ```ts
 req: Request;           // the request object from the client
 collectionName: string; // calculated from the request url